 When clicking around, hovering over menus, and navigating to other parts of the website, the site is good.
 No buffering, slowdowns, or delays.
 The only exception is the homepage music page, which loads several Youtube music iframes.

-Summary: Best Homepage Ever is the best of breed amongst these homepages.
-The combination of the 5 elements listed here are done well, and the sites that you can link to (including your own custom ones), make this site an enjoyable homepage on a daily basis.
+🔥 Summary: Built on the new Vue 3.0 platform, Best Homepage Ever is the best of breed amongst these homepages for quite a few reasons.
+The combination of the 5 elements listed here are done well, and the sites that you can link to (including unlimited amounts of your own websites), make this site an enjoyable homepage on a daily basis.

 The ability to edit the aesthetics: background, site elements (like the clock or launch bar), footer, sticky notes, etc., allow for full customization which is what I think people want from a well done homepage.

 The layout is intuitive and the site speed is outstanding.
 Bottom menus also allow for quick access to all the popular sites and tools you use daily.

 There are no ads on Best Homepage Ever.